islambek01/currency-converter-demo/README.md

 A few things I would do if I had more time:

 *   The rate update feature doesn't check to see if it actually got the new rates.
 There should be retry logic to do that.
+It appears that rate information isn't published on holidays as well, so the logic would also need to know what holidays it shouldn't check on.
 *   The `CurrencyConversionService` could update rates in the background, and create a `Subject` which the `CurrencyConversionComponent` would subscribe to, rather than having that logic driven by an interval timer in the